Hitler Lives

 Hitler Lives (also known as Hitler Lives?) is a 1945 American short documentary film directed by Don Siegel, who was uncredited.
 The film won an Oscar at the 18th Academy Awards in 1946 for Documentary Short Subject.
+The film's copyright was renewed.

 Earlier the same year, Siegel made his directorial debut on another short film Star in the Night (1945), which also won an Academy Award.
-The film's copyright was renewed.

 Production

 Hitler Lives is based on the film Your Job in Germany, which was produced shortly before the end of World War II in Europe and written by Theodor Geisel (better known as Dr. Seuss).

 While retaining some of the original film footage, Hitler Lives was written by Saul Elkins.
 The film warns that the defeated German population still contains Nazi supporters and that the world must stay ever vigilant against the prospect that a new Hitler will arise within Germany.
 The film combines dramatized content mixed with archive footage.
 The crematoriums of a concentration camp are shown, only using "victims" to describe those murdered (without mentioning that they were Jewish).
 Finally, the film warns against fascism in the United States.